Cosmetics and sunscreen

 Laser hair removal and electrolysis

 There have been no scientific studies done on the risk of electrolysis and laser hair removal for pregnant women and their unborn babies.
-It is therefore recommended that you avoid these hair removal methods until after you give birth.
+As a precaution, it is recommended that you avoid these hair removal methods until after you give birth.